 Netlogon employs several security protocols, such as the Kerberos v5 protocol and Secure Remote Password Protocol (SRP), to ensure that communication between clients and servers remains secure.
 Kerberos provides mutual authentication between clients and servers, while SRP offers additional protection against dictionary attacks on weak passwords.
 To further secure data transmitted over the wire, Netlogon also supports encryption algorithms such as Advanced Encryption Standard (AES) 128-bit or 256-bit encryption with Secure Socket Layer (SSL) or Transport Layer Security (TLS).

 What is NetLogon?
-How NetLogon works?
+How does NetLogon work?

-NetLogon represents a Windows Server authentication process (Windows service) responsible for creating a secure channel between the computers and domain controllers.
-In the Windows Client Authentication Architecture, NetLogon primarily verifies login requests and authenticates users and other services within a domain.
+NetLogon represents a Windows Server authentication process (Windows service) responsible for creating a secure channel between computers and domain controllers.
+In the Windows Client Authentication Architecture, NetLogon verifies login requests and authenticates users and other services within a domain.

 Now let us see the Netlogon folder location on my Windows system: